jonahpears/Erlang-on-TOAST/README.md

 - examples of how to encode TOAST into protocol:
   - mixed-choice with gaps between sending and receiving regions
+    - either add delays to protocols, or show how these can be accomodated for in protocol
   - single-direction cascading time constraints
 - explanation of diagonal constraints